15+ Beautiful Landscapes in Spain That Will Amaze You

 What are the most beautiful landscapes in Spain?

 Some of the most impressive landscapes include Cap de Formentor in Majorca, Cabo de Gata in Almeria, Tajo de Ronda in Malaga and Covadonga in Asturias.
-However, every landscape has something unique, and you’ll find different lands, nature and wildlife across Spain and Spain’s mountains.
+However, every landscape has something unique, and you’ll find different landscapes, nature and wildlife across Spain and in Spain’s mountains.

 Which natural hidden gems in Spain can’t I miss?